 Residents may not exit a unit through the windows unless there is a fire.
 Hangings, partitions, or curtains of any type may not be used in a way that inhibits exit of a unit and/or common area in the event of an emergency.
 Unauthorized entry into any portion of the community via window, roofs, ledges, and locked areas is prohibited.

 The community provides janitorial service for the building common areas, breezeways, and grounds.
 Residents are responsible for the cleaning and upkeep of their unit.
 It is everyone’s responsibility to keep the community clean and free of trash and cigarette butts.

 Each resident is assigned a mailbox and key after completion and return of your check-in materials.
 Mail is delivered daily by the United States Post Office with the exception of Sundays and federal holidays.
-You will receive notification of packages and special deliveries either by email.
-You will need to bring a photo ID and sign for your package at the community office during regular business hours.
+You will receive notification of packages and special deliveries by email.
+You will need to enter you PIN for your package at the community office during regular business hours.

 One of the best parts about living with us is the social atmosphere.
 From the beginning of the year, we like to emphasize community spirit.
 The CA staff does the largest part to facilitate this for residents by sponsoring programs, including pool parties, bowling, movie nights, and much more.
 Residents who would like to volunteer to assist with functions should talk to their CA.

 Learning to live in a community environment requires maturity, an examination of values, and assessing how one’s behavior affects others.
 The specific rules and regulations that exist at the community are detailed in the rules and regulations section of your lease agreement and this handbook.
 Take time to review your lease agreement and familiarize yourself with the rules and regulations.
 You and your guests are responsible for following them.
 Failure to do so may result in disciplinary action including termination of residency.